The Ineos Oxford Institute for Antimicrobial Research (IOI) was established at the University of Oxford in January 2021

 We can solve this silent pandemic as we have done before, by combining scientists working together with industry and governments across the globe.
 The Ineos Oxford Institute (IOI) is already undertaking the basic synthetic chemistry required together with novel microbiological analysis to aid new antibiotic discovery.
 Our job is to stop the unthinkable from becoming the inevitable.

 Fighting antibiotic resistance is a major thread of the global fight against antimicrobial resistance (AMR), which encompasses all drug-resistant infections- including those caused by bacteria.
-Find out more about the growth of AMR and the urgency of our work here.
+Find out more about the growth of AMR and the urgency of our work on our About the IOI page.

 About the Institute